New Quantum Algorithms for Computing Quantum Entropies and Distances: Quantum States as Block-Encodings

-It is well-known that after applying a unitary operator $U$ on a mixed quantum state $\rho$, it will become another state $U \rho U^\dag$.
+It is well known that after applying a unitary operator $U$ on a mixed quantum state $\rho$, it will become another state $U \rho U^\dag$.
 Here, we extend the basic unitary evolution to the case of subnormalized density operators, which transforms a subnormalized density operator $A$ to $BAB^\dag$, where $B$ is block-encoded in a unitary operator.

-\begin{lemma} [Evolution of subnormalized density operators] Suppose \begin{enumerate} \item $U$ is an $(n+a)$-qubit unitary operator that prepares an $n$-qubit subnormalized density operator $A$, and \item $V$ is an $(n+b)$-qubit unitary operator which is a $(1, b, 0)$-block-encoding of $B$. \end{enumerate} Then $\tilde U = (V \otimes I_a) (U \otimes I_b)$ is an $(n+a+b)$-qubit unitary operator that prepares an $n$-qubit subnormalized density operator $BAB^\dag$. \end{lemma} \begin{proof} Let $a = a_1 + a_2$ such that $U$ prepares an $(n+a_1)$-qubit density operator $\rho$, which is a $(1, a_1, 0)$-block-encoding of $A$.
+\begin{lemma} [Evolution of subnormalized density operators] Suppose that \begin{enumerate} \item $U$ is an $(n+a)$-qubit unitary operator that prepares an $n$-qubit subnormalized density operator $A$, and \item $V$ is an $(n+b)$-qubit unitary operator which is a $(1, b, 0)$-block-encoding of $B$. \end{enumerate} Then, $\tilde U = (V \otimes I_a) (U \otimes I_b)$ is an $(n+a+b)$-qubit unitary operator that prepares an $n$-qubit subnormalized density operator $BAB^\dag$. \end{lemma} \begin{proof} Let $a = a_1 + a_2$ such that $U$ prepares an $(n+a_1)$-qubit density operator $\rho$, which is a $(1, a_1, 0)$-block-encoding of $A$.
 Suppose

 Then we have